benjamin-devuyst/PowershellScripts/README.md

 2. Auto detect the argument 'from' from a regular expression.
 This will extract merges between a 'from' that match a regular expression and current Head.
-.\CreateReleaseNote.ps1 -from "CI-Auto-.+" -interpretFromAsTagFilter $true
+.\CreateReleaseNote.ps1 -from "CI-Auto-.+" -interpretFromAsRegex $true
 **Remark** : Here, the tag's regular expression matches "CI-AUTO-.+", that means 'CI-Auto' followed by one or multiple char(s)

 ### Use case